 - Technology supervision is especially challenging.
 Most teens want access to technology to communicate with peers, but it is important that you provide intense supervision.

-- Learn about parental controls and Apps that help you provide adequate online supervision.
+- Learn about parental controls and apps that help you provide adequate online supervision.
 Talk with other parents and caregivers about effective tools for youth with an FASD.
 If you’re in Minnesota, click here to join our Virtual Family Center on Facebook.

 - Sexual curiosity and changing hormones are a normal part of adolescence.
-Young people with an FASD are at a higher risk for being victimized and often struggle with understanding boundaries.
+Young people with an FASD are at a higher risk of being victimized and often struggle with understanding boundaries.
 Create an open dialogue and answer questions.
 When you do not know the answer, find it together.